PRIVACY AND DATA PROTECTION POLICY

 Registered in the Bordeaux Trade and Companies Register as no. 459 020 644

-We collect and process various types of personal data.
+We collect and process, directly or indirectly, various types of personal data.

 Personal data which we collect directly from you: